El Chadaille Bitshiabu

-El Chadaille Bitshiabu (born 16 May 2005) is a French professional footballer who plays as a centre-back for Bundesliga club RB Leipzig.
+El Chadaille Bitshiabu (born 16 May 2005) is a French professional footballer who plays as a centre-back for club Galatasaray, on loan from RB Leipzig.

 Club career

 Paris Saint-Germain

 Bitshiabu is a former youth player of US Saint-Denis and Boulogne-Billancourt.
 He joined the Paris Saint-Germain Academy in 2017.
 He caught attention of the media during a friendly tournament later that year due to his exceptional height at that age.

 On 27 July 2020, Bitshiabu signed a three-year aspiring contract with Paris Saint-Germain.
 He made his first appearance for the senior team the following week on 5 August, in a 1–0 friendly win over Sochaux.
 On 29 July 2021, Bitshiabu signed his first professional contract, tying him to the club until June 2024.
 He made his debut for the club in a 3–0 Coupe de France win over Feignies Aulnoye on 19 December 2021.
 His debut at the age of 16 years and 213 days made him the youngest player to appear in an official match for the club, a record which was previously held by Kingsley Coman.
 On 20 April 2022, he made his Ligue 1 debut as a substitute in a 3–0 away win over Angers.

 On 28 December 2022, Bitshiabu made his first Ligue 1 start for PSG in a 2–1 home win over Strasbourg, playing as a left-back to fill in for the late withdrawal of Juan Bernat due to injury.
 After the match, manager Christophe Galtier hailed Bitshiabu's performance as "very good".
 On 8 March 2023, he made his UEFA Champions League debut in a 2–0 defeat against Bayern Munich in the round of 16 second leg, replacing the injured Nordi Mukiele at half-time.